johanley/pei-daylight-saving-time/README.md

 ## The IANA TimeZone Database

 The IANA TimeZone Database tries to identify all time zone logic from 1970 onwards.
+For modern software that deals with time-zones, it's a *de facto* standard.
-It does a pretty good job, but admits that its database isn't 100% accurate.
+It does a pretty good job, but admits candidly that its database is not 100% accurate.
 From its [documentation](https://data.iana.org/time-zones/theory.html):

 *Although 1970 is a somewhat-arbitrary cutoff, there are significant challenges to moving the cutoff earlier even by a decade or two, due